 Box Tops for Education

 If you go to the Box Tops for Education website, you can look for coupons for the products that have Box Tops on them, so this one works two-fold.
-As the consumer, you get to save money on products that you may already be buying, and if you turn the Box Tops in at your local school they can earn money for them.
+As the consumer, you get to save money on products that you may already be buying.
+And if you turn the Box Tops in at your local school they can earn money for them.
 We end up using a lot of products with the Box Tops on them, so as we use them we just clip the tops and save them up.
-Whenever we take a trip to Florida I bring them with us and my mom brings them to her school.
-The school earns money for any they turn in to the program and can use the money to get supplies for the school.
+Now that Tyler is in elementary school, we turn the box tops in to his school.

 There’s a website called coupons.com (I know, easy enough to remember, right?) that has a bunch of coupons that can be printed off.
 As of writing this, there are over 300 coupons available that you could “clip” and print out to take to the store with you.
 The coupons here are manufacturer’s coupons, so they can be used at any store that accepts coupons.